 Snacking on a handful of raspberries or sprinkling them over some yogurt is a sweet yet slightly tart snack that never gets old.
 However, if you’re looking to enjoy the delicious flavor of raspberries when they’re not in-season (how are they so expensive?), raspberry juice is a must.
 Not only is it delicious, new research highlights that it can also help maintain healthy blood sugar levels!

 Store bought raspberry juice is tricky to find on its own without being mixed with other flavors.
 Also, those varieties are sometimes full of sugar and preservatives.
-For a more natural and sugar-free option, you can buy it in powder form online (Buy on Amazon, $16.99) and try mixing one tablespoon into an eight glass of water for a refreshing drink.
-This mean you can get the blood sugar controlling perks of raspberries in delicious and vibrant red sip!
+For a more natural and sugar-free option, you can buy it in powder form online (Buy on Amazon, $17.99) and try mixing one tablespoon into an eight ounce glass of water for a refreshing drink.
+This means you can get the blood sugar controlling perks of raspberries in a delicious and vibrant red sip.